Beacons raises $6 million for its link-in-bio homepage builder that lets creators monetize – TechCrunch

 Beacons lets users choose between free and premium tiers.
 At $10 per month, the “entrepreneur” tier offers a couple of killer features worth considering, including support for custom domains and additional “blocks” — the link, text and image slots that comprise a Beacons page.

-Beyond premium pricing, Beacons makes money by taking a cut of sales through its handful of monetization-focused blocks, like a shopping-enabled TikTok feed, a digital storefront for videos and ebooks, and a “requests” block that lets creators sell custom content directly to their followers.
+Beyond premium pricing, Beacons makes money by taking a cut of sales through its handful of monetization-focused blocks, like a shopping-enabled TikTok feed, a digital storefront for videos and e-books and a “requests” block that lets creators sell custom content directly to their followers.
 Beacons’ free plan charges a 9% fee on transactions, while the premium plan cuts that down to 5%.

-Landing sites built through Beacons are deeply customizable, hearkening back to the MySpace era of media-rich, curated homepages.
+Landing sites built through Beacons are deeply customizable, hearkening back to the Myspace era of media-rich, curated homepages.
 The company recently added what it calls the “community block,” a designated place where creators can highlight collaborators they might team up with often on a collab-obsessed platform like TikTok.
-The company currently counts Sia, Green Day and Russell Brand among its high profile users.
+The company currently counts Sia, Green Day and Russell Brand among its high-profile users.

 Beacons also supports mobile marketing through email and SMS and analytics to help creators understand their audiences.
 The company says that its user base has grown by 70% every month since its October launch.